-Protein powder can be found just about anywhere now.
-There are so many different variations and flavors, it's hard to keep track what is currently trending.
+Protein is becoming mainstream.
+It's getting more attention on food labels, more people are talking about it, and everyone wants to try the latest protein powder.
+There are so many different variations and flavors, it's hard to keep track of what is currently trending.
 And while it certainly is promising that protein is starting to get the attention it deserves as being a key macronutrient for overall health, not just building muscle, there is still a lot of confusion about protein.
-So first off, what even is a protein?
+So first off, what is a protein?

-A protein is simply a combination of amino acids!
+A protein is simply a combination of amino acids.
 There are hundreds of amino acids, but there are only 20 that are the building blocks of proteins.
-These are called proteinogenic amino acids.
+These are called "proteinogenic" amino acids.
 These 20 can further be classified as essential, non-essential, and conditionally essential.
 An essential amino acid is one that the body is unable to synthesize on its own, meaning it must be consumed in your diet.
+There are 9 of these.
 Your body is able to synthesize non-essential amino acids on its own, and can usually do so as well for the conditionally essential amino acids.
 However, there are circumstances when these conditionally essential amino acids become essential; like if your immune system is being attacked.
 You supply your body with these 20 amino acids when you consume enough protein.
 But how much is enough?